aidan-curtis/firehose/README.md

 make -f Makefile_supercloud
 ```

+After this, you can drop into an interactive shell `LLsub -i`, load the conda env `module load anaconda/2022a`,
+and install the required dependencies with `pip install -r requirements.txt`

+Command to check it is all working: `python cell2fire/evaluate_model.py --disable-video --disable-render`

+**Text Installation Instructions:**

 1. ssh into Supercloud and `cd ~/` into your home directory if not already there
 2. Clone the `firehose` repo, use https if you don't have ssh keys setup otherwise Github complains
     - `git clone https://github.com/aidan-curtis/firehose.git`